 Safety monitoring means designating a safety monitor whose only job is to warn workers of fall hazards.
 If you’re using a safety monitor as a means of fall protection, they can work on only one walking-working surface — if employees are working on different areas of the roof, each area needs its own monitor.
 It’s recommended that safety monitoring is used in conjunction with other fall protections rather than on its own.

 Workers on scaffolding must be protected from falls when they are 10 feet or more above a lower level.
-Generally, this means using guardrails, personal fall arrest systems, toeboards or grablines, or a combination of those.
-Working on scaffolding also requires protections against dropped or falling objects, like debris nets or screens that catch falling materials.
+Generally, this means using guardrails, personal fall arrest systems, toeboards or grab lines, or a combination of those.
+Working on scaffolding also requires protection against dropped or falling objects, like debris nets or screens that catch falling materials.

-Ladder safety rules were updated along with walking-working surface guidelines — by November 19, 2018, all fixed ladders must be outfitted with a cage, well, ladder safety system or a personal fall arrest system.
+Ladder safety rules were updated along with walking-working surface guidelines in 2018 to mandate that all fixed ladders must be outfitted with a cage, well, ladder safety system or a personal fall arrest system.
 And by 2036, cages and wells will no longer be an option, and all fixed ladders will need to be equipped with a safety system.

 Updated walking-working surfaces and fall protection standards